ZhgChgLi/zhgchgli.github.io/README.md

-# [Medium To Jekyll Starter](https://github.com/ZhgChgLi/medium-to-jekyll-starter.github.io) (based on Chirpy Starter and ZMediumToMarkdown)
+# [Medium To Jekyll Starter](https://github.com/ZhgChgLi/medium-to-jekyll-starter.github.io) (based on Chirpy Starter and ZMediumToMarkdown)!

 This project enables you to effortlessly and quickly create a mirrored content site for your Medium blog.